jpshugrue/freeDOM/README.md

 # freeDOM
 freeDOM is a library written entirely in JavaScript for manipulating the DOM, handling events and making AJAX requests

+Check out the Snake Live Demo implemented using freeDOM

 # Public API

 * [selector()](#freeselector-callbacks-selector)